 Gastroenterology at SECURE Hospital

-The secure hospital is one of the best Karnataka’s gastro centers.
-The Gastroenterology Department is responsible for treating disorders of the digestive and hepatobiliary systems both in children and adults.
-Gastroenterologist surgeons provide both medical and surgical gastroenterology.
+The secure hospital is one of Karnataka’s best gastro centers.
+The Gastroenterology Department is responsible for treating disorders of the digestive and hepatobiliary systems, both in children and adults.
+Gastroenterologists and surgeons provide both medical and surgical gastroenterology.
 The department is equipped with cutting-edge technology and superior intensive care units.

 It includes diseases such as colon polyps, gastrointestinal cancer, jaundice, liver cirrhosis, gastroesophageal reflux (heartburn), peptic ulcer disease, colitis, gallbladder and biliary tract disease, nutritional issues, Irritable Bowel Syndrome (IBS), pancreatitis, and so on.

 Gastroenterology essentially addresses diseases of the oesophagus, stomach, small intestine, colon and rectum, pancreas, gallbladder, bile ducts, and liver.
 The functioning of the entire digestive system, both related to the passage of food through the digestive canal and the physiological processes of food digestion, absorption, and elimination, comes under the purview of this specialty.

 It includes the medical and surgical treatment of diseases such as colon polyps, gastrointestinal cancer, jaundice, cirrhosis of the liver, gastroesophageal reflux (heartburn), peptic ulcer disease, colitis, gallbladder and biliary tract disease, nutritional problems, Irritable Bowel Syndrome (IBS), pancreatitis, etc.